masoudjawnf/Electronic-Banking-System-Analysis/README.md

 ## 💡 Additional Info:
 Feel free to explore the documents to understand how system analysis is done for banking systems, including modeling, decision-making, and implementation planning.

+---

+## 👥 Teamwork Acknowledgment
+This project was conducted as part of a **team effort** in our university course.
+My contributions included analysis diagrams (DFD, ERD, etc.), documentation, and final compilation.